sengo/jsStudyGroup/README.md

 * 2021.05.18 / create branch "20210519-JSStudyGroup" and switch to this branch.
 * 2021.05.18 / git diff test
-* Do some thing diffent.
+* Do some thing different.
+* Correct typo.